WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CD.md

 Link > https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs#github-context

-To get the docker version to update to the same version as my github repo, I used github.ref_name as the tag.
+To get the docker version to update to the same version as my github repo, I used github.ref_name as the tag instead of my TAG variable.